A characterization of groups of parahoric type: The main theorem

-Assume first ${\mth{G}}$ is solvable. we can then write ${\mth{G}}={\mth{H}}\prod_{\alpha\in\Phi}{\mth{U}}_\alpha$, with the $\alpha$ being taken in some fixed (arbitrarily chosen) order.
-Moreover, $K$ is then an Iwahori subgroup of $G$, and its Iwahori decomposition yields a decomposition of $G$ which is similar to the above decomposition of ${\mth{G}}$.
-Using those decompositions, the above isomorphisms then yield a bijection $\phi$ from ${\mth{G}}$ to $G$, which is also an isomorphism of $k$-varieties; it thus only remains to prove is that $\phi$ preserves the multiplication.
-By an obvious induction we can see that it is enough to prove that $\phi(gg'))=\phi(g)\phi(g')$ when $g$ is any element of ${\mth{G}}$ and $g'$ belongs either to ${\mth{H}}$ or to one of the $U_\alpha$.
+Assume first ${\mth{G}}$ is solvable.
+We can then write ${\mth{G}}={\mth{H}}\prod_{\alpha\in\Phi}{\mth{U}}_\alpha$, with the $\alpha$ being taken in some fixed (arbitrarily chosen) order.
+Moreover, the reductive group ${\mth{G}}/R_u({\mth{G}})$ is solvable too, hence $\Psi$ must be empty, which implies by proposition \ref{sfun} that $f_0(\alpha)+f_0(-\alpha)=1$ for every $\alpha$; hence the reductive group $K/K^0$ is a torus, which implies that $K$ is an Iwahori subgroup of $G$.
+As an Iwahori subgroup, $K$ admits an Iwahori decomposition, which is similar to the above decomposition of ${\mth{G}}$.
+Using those decompositions, the above isomorphisms then yield a bijection $\phi$ from ${\mth{G}}$ to $K/K'K^d$, which is also an isomorphism of $k$-varieties; it thus only remains to prove that $\phi$ preserves the multiplication.
+By an obvious induction we can see that it is enough to prove that $\phi(gg')=\phi(g)\phi(g')$ when $g$ is any element of ${\mth{G}}$ and $g'$ belongs either to ${\mth{H}}$ or to one of the ${\mth{U}}_\alpha$.
+Note also that we can replace ${\mth{G}}$ by any one of its subgroups which is a product of root subgroups and eventually of ${\mth{H}}$, and ${\mth{G}}_0$ by a suitable subgroup, and the following reasoning still works.